estr3llas/clr-js/README.md

 # clr-js
-Rename variables previously renamed by \"obfuscator.io\", that is, transforming "_0x1234" into "v1".
+Rename variables previously renamed by \"obfuscator.io\", that is, renaming "_0x1234" into "v1", for example..
 This process helps the manual deobfuscation of such obfuscated scripts.

 ```
 CLR-JS
-Rename variables previously renamed by "obfuscator.io", that is, transforming "_0x1234" into "v1" for example.
+Rename variables previously renamed by "obfuscator.io", that is, renaming "_0x1234" into "v1", for example.
-This process helps the manual deobfuscation of such obfuscated scripts.",
+This process helps the manual deobfuscation of such obfuscated scripts.

 Usage:
         node main.js -f [obfuscated.js]